Firearm Suicide Risk Among Veterans and Military Service Members

 IF YOU OR SOMEONE YOU KNOW IS CONTEMPLATING SUICIDE, PLEASE CALL THE FREE AND CONFIDENTIAL NATIONAL SUICIDE PREVENTION LIFELINE AT 1-800-273-8255.
 PRESS 1 TO BE CONNECTED WITH THE VETERANS CRISIS LINE.

-In 2018, the most recent year for which data is available, a total of 48,344 people died by suicide in the U.S. and more than half of those deaths (24,432) involved a firearm.
-According to the most recent Veteran Suicide Prevention Annual Report from the U.S. Department of Veterans Affairs (VA), the suicide rate for veterans is one in a half times the rate for non-veteran adults, after adjusting for population differences in age and sex.
-Every day, 17 veterans die by suicide, and 12 of those 17 veterans (69%) die from a self-inflicted gunshot wound.
-While veterans make up less than 8% of the U.S. population,3 they account for 18% of the nation’s gun suicide deaths.
+In 2019, the most recent year for which data is available, a total of 47,511 people died by suicide in the U.S. and more than half of those deaths (23,941) involved a firearm.
+According to the 2020 Veteran Suicide Prevention Annual Report from the U.S. Department of Veterans Affairs (VA), the suicide rate for veterans is one and a half times the rate for non-veteran adults, after adjusting for population differences in age and sex.
+Every day, about 17 veterans die by suicide, and 12 of those 17 veterans (68%) die from a self-inflicted firearm injury.
+In addition, the Department of Defense 2020 Annual Suicide Report found that there were 498 suicide deaths among service members in 2019, 318 (64%) involved a firearm.
+While veterans make up about 7% of the U.S. adult population, they account for 18% of the nation’s gun suicide deaths.

-The veteran community is uniquely at risk for suicide because they are more likely than their civilian counterparts to experience mental health injury and have access to very lethal means.
-Nearly half of all veterans own at least one firearm.
-In comparison, about one-third of U.S. adults own a firearm.
-Firearms are the most lethal method used in suicide attempts: While less than 10% of all suicidal acts are fatal, 90% of suicidal acts with a firearm result in death.
-Firearms are the method used in 70% of veteran suicides compared to 48% of non-veteran suicides.
-The availability of firearms and their lethal nature greatly increases the risk of a fatal outcome in a suicide attempt.
+Some communities are uniquely at risk for suicide.
+As a group, service members and veterans are uniquely at risk for suicide partly because they are more likely than their civilian counterparts to have access to firearms, and they have the knowledge and training in how to use them.
+Nearly half of all veterans own at least one firearm, while about one-third of U.S. adults own a firearm.
+Firearms are, by far, the most lethal method used in suicide attempts: 90% of suicidal acts with a firearm result in death.
+Firearms are used in 68% of veteran suicides compared to 48% of non-veteran suicides.
+Among military service members, firearms were used in 60% of suicides among the Active Component, 66% of suicides among the Reserve, and 79% among the National Guard.
+The availability and effectiveness of firearms greatly increases the risk of a fatal outcome should someone attempt suicide.

 “I’ve had five friends take their life via firearms.”